CVPRInParis/CVPR2025InParis/index.md

 ## Venue

-This event will take place in center Paris.
+This event will take place at [Espaces du campus des Cordeliers](https://www.sorbonne-universite.fr/universite/location-despaces/espaces-du-campus-des-cordeliers), in center of Paris.

+Adress: 15 rue de l'École-de-médecine 75006 Paris.

 <!-- To access by metro, go to station Jussieu on the line 10. -->